ggthedev/resflash/README.md

 As resflash uses an unmodified OpenBSD operating system, there is no root password by default.
 Hit enter at the password prompt to log in as root.
 You will need to set a root password before logging in remotely via SSH.

+#### What is the difference between the .img and .fs files?

+The .img files are disk images, including MBR partition tables, that are used for initial installation to a flash drive.
+The .fs files are filesystems that are used for in-place upgrades by `/resflash/upgrade.sh`.

 #### How do I use the /cfg partition?

 The /cfg partition is unmounted in most situations.
 It is populated either manually or automatically on shutdown according to `/etc/resflash.conf`.
-To manually save a file, mount /cfg and then copy any file you want re-populated to /cfg/etc or /cfg/var, retaining the directory structure (i.e. `/cfg/etc/hostname.em0` or `/cfg/etc/ssh/sshd_config`).
-Make sure to unmount /cfg when you are finished!
+To manually save a file, mount /cfg and then copy any file you want re-populated to /cfg/etc or /cfg/var, retaining the directory structure (i.e. `/cfg/etc/hostname.em0` or `/cfg/etc/ssh/sshd_config`), followed by unmounting /cfg.
+You can also run `/resflash/resflash.save` manually to save configured files in advance of shutdown.

 #### What about LBA and CHS?